openrewrite/rewrite-docs/docs/recipes/java/dependencies/changedependency.md

       versionPattern: '-jre'
 ```

-Now that `com.yourorg.ChangeDependencyExample` has been defined, activate it and take a dependency on org.openrewrite.recipe:rewrite-java-dependencies:1.24.1 in your build file:
+Now that `com.yourorg.ChangeDependencyExample` has been defined, activate it and take a dependency on `org.openrewrite.recipe:rewrite-java-dependencies:{{VERSION_REWRITE_JAVA_DEPENDENCIES}}` in your build file:
 <Tabs groupId="projectType">
 <TabItem value="gradle" label="Gradle">